Here’s a question for you: what is your social security number?

 How you use the data

 If it looks like you won’t use the data against them, users are more likely to trust you with it.
 There’s an interesting result from an experiment where pages were branded like a cheap quiz in the typeface Comic Sans (Figure 3), or branded like an authoritative survey from a respected university (Figure 4).
-Teenagers were more likely to admit to illegal behaviours, such as dope smoking, when answering the cheap quiz.
+Teenagers were more likely to admit to illegal behaviors, such as dope smoking, when answering the cheap quiz.

 Are you thinking, “Gullible teens can be trapped by anything?”
 Well, think again.
 The researchers achieved similar results with New York Times readers.
 They responded to a questionnaire branded as a “Test Your Ethics” quiz on a columnist’s blog, and they revealed more unethical behaviours than on the same questionnaire sponsored by a university.